phoenix-rtos/phoenix-rtos-doc/kernel/proc/overview.md

 Thread can be associated with the kernel or with a process.
 When thread is associated with the kernel it can use only kernel address spaces.
 When it is associated with a process it can use all address spaces associated wit the process and kernel.
 While access to the address space requires switching the processor to the privileged execution mode (e.g. access to kernel address spaces) the thread can do this using specific kernel function.
-Should be noticed that such transition between mode is carefully controlled by the operating system.
-The processor can enter into the particular mode using only well-defined entry points (e.g. after receiving hardware interrupt or executing program trap) handled by the operating system.
+Mode transitions are strictly controlled by the operating system.
+The processor enters privileged mode only through defined entry points (interrupts or system calls).
 The discussion of processor execution mode is presented below.

 ## Operating system resources